google/periph/conn/spi/spismoketest/README.md

 # 'spi-testboard' smoke test

-Verifies that a EEPROM can be accessed on the bus.
+Verifies that a EEPROM can be accessed on the SPI port.
 Typically used with the periph-tester board.

 Requires a gpio pin to be tied to the EEPROM's write protect (active low write